aws-samples/aws-service-catalog-terraform-reference-architecture/README.md

 **Note:** Make sure the **TerraformArchitecture-SingleAccount** CloudFormation stack has a status of CREATE_COMPLETE before proceeding.

 1. Sign in to the AWS Console using the spoke account.
-2. Navigate to the CloudFormation console https://console.aws.amazon.com/cloudformation/
+2. Navigate to the CloudFormation [console](https://console.aws.amazon.com/cloudformation/).
 3. Verify the region.
 4. Choose Create Stack.
 5. Under Choose a template, select Specify an Amazon S3 template URL.
-6. Type the following URL  https://s3.amazonaws.com/scterraform-[YOUR-ACCOUNT-ID]/TerraformScripts/cloudformation-templates/terraform-spoke-principals.yaml
+6. Type the following URL: https://s3.amazonaws.com/scterraform-[YOUR-ACCOUNT-ID]/TerraformScripts/cloudformation-templates/terraform-spoke-principals.yaml
 7. Choose Next.
 8. For Stack name, type TerraformLaunchRole.
 9. For Fulfillment Account ID, type the hub account ID.